Indian Animation faired brilliantly in 2019

 Fukrey Boyzzz eventually led to a huge upsurge in viewership of 60 per cent in the afternoon slot and 84 per cent in the evening slot for Discovery Kids.
 The show jumped to number three in the following two weeks as the overall channel TSV galloped 19 per cent from 82 minutes to 98 minutes.
 (According to data provided by Discovery Kids).

-Viacom18 backed kids channel Sonic, a part of Nickelodeon, also saw promising potential in the trend when they launched Golmaal Jr. which went on to garner appreciation and eyeballs all over.
-It is based on one of the iconic movie franchises of Hindi cinema – Golmaal, immensely popularised by Shetty again, and brings to life a mix of slice-of-life friendship, relatable characters, humour and loads of fun – all rolled into an enthralling joyride.
+Viacom18 backed kids channel Sonic, (a part of Nickelodeon) also saw promising potential in the trend, when they launched Golmaal Jr. which went on to garner appreciation and eyeballs all over.
+It is based on one of the iconic movie franchises of Hindi cinema – Golmaal, immensely popularised by Rohit Shetty and brings to life a mix of slice-of-life friendship, relatable characters, humour and loads of fun – all rolled into an enthralling joyride.

 The series has a 2D animation format of 11 minutes showcased in the usual half an hour slot.
 Targeted at the age group of six to 12 years, the humour is the key ingredient and the broadcaster has tried to give full justice to the original franchise with the use of proper elements.
 Viacom18 Hindi mass entertainment and the kids TV head Nina Elavia Jaipuria thinks that the show will be entertaining not just for the TG but for elders too.
 According to the latest BARC report (2 November to 8 November 2019), Sonic stands at number three among the top five kids channels.